FornaxA/cevap-doc/CoinBleed.md

 In main.cpp, the following changes need to be made:
 - [x] Update calls to FutureDrift to include nHeight (in addition to nTime)
-- [ ] Change the FutureDrift() function to return the 'old' drift values only if both the block time and the block height are in the past.
+- [x] Change the FutureDrift() function to return the 'old' drift values only if both the block time and the block height are in the past.
 - [ ]  Figure out what to do with GetPastTImeLimit()
     - ```if (GetBlockTime() <= pindexPrev->GetPastTimeLimit() || FutureDrift(GetBlockTime(), nHeight) < pindexPrev->GetBlockTime())```

 # TODO
-- Replace the links to the master repo with links to the lines in the commits?
+- [ ] Replace the links to the master repo with links to the lines in the commits?
 Find better way of showing the source?
+- [ ] Document implementation of the Midas algo
+- [ ] Document implementation of past block checks from Orbitcoin